Keeping children safe is everyone’s responsibility.

 We work with a range of other professionals and agencies including social workers, health professionals and the police to make sure children and families have any support they need.

-Liz Page and Debbie Canner hold the Safer Recruitment qualification, as do some members of the governing body.
+Deborah Canner holds the Safer Recruitment qualification, as do some members of the governing body and Harry Page is working towards this qualification.
 Safe practices are followed when shortlisting, interviewing and appointing staff to all roles.

 We have electronic sign-in and locking systems to keep our site secure and easily control access to the school.

 We have two named governors linked to safeguarding in school.
-They are Helen Wrigglesworth and Rebecca Prowse.
+They are Helen Wrigglesworth and Lindsey Kavanagh.
 They carry out annual safeguarding audits, attend training and check we are compliant with our policy.
 They sit on the Children, Families and Community Committee, which meets half-termly.
 Their photographs are on display in the office and dining room areas.

-We also have a named Health and Safety governor: Amy Reynolds.
+We also have a named Health and Safety governor: Mark Pring.
 We go on regular health and safety walks and the health and safety governor carries out checks to ensure the school is compliant with its policy.